jacobxperez/rams/.github/CONTRIBUTING.md

 ### Ten Principles for Good Design

-#### 1. Good design is innovative
+1. **Good design is innovative**
     The possibilities for innovation are not, by any means, exhausted.
     Technological development is always offering new opportunities for innovative design.
 But innovative design always develops in tandem with innovative technology, and can never be an end in itself.

-#### 2. Good design makes a product useful
+2. **Good design makes a product useful**
     A product is bought to be used.
 It has to satisfy certain criteria, not only functional, but also psychological and aesthetic.
 Good design emphasizes the usefulness of a product whilst disregarding anything that could possibly detract from it.

-#### 3. Good design is aesthetic
+3. **Good design is aesthetic**
     The aesthetic quality of a product is integral to its usefulness because products we use every day affect our person and our well-being.
 But only well-executed objects can be beautiful.

-#### 4. Good design makes a product understandable
+4. **Good design makes a product understandable**
     It clarifies the product’s structure.
 Better still, it can make the prod- uct talk.
 At best, it is self-explanatory.

-#### 5. Good design is unobtrusive
+5. **Good design is unobtrusive**
     Products fulfilling a purpose are like tools.
 They are neither decorative objects nor works of art.
 Their design should therefore be both neutral and restrained, to leave room for the user’s self-expression.

-#### 6. Good design is honest
+6. **Good design is honest**
     It does not make a product more innovative, powerful or valuable than it really is.
 It does not attempt to manipulate the consumer with promises that cannot be kept.

-#### 7. Good design is long-lasting
+7. **Good design is long-lasting**
     It avoids being fashionable and therefore never appears antiquated.
     Unlike fashionable design, it lasts many years – even in today’s throwaway society.

-#### 8. Good design is thorough down to the last detail
+8. **Good design is thorough down to the last detail**
     Nothing must be arbitrary or left to chance.
 Care and accuracy in the design process show respect towards the user.

-#### 9. Good design is environmentally-friendly
+9. **Good design is environmentally-friendly**
     Design makes an important contribution to the preservation of the environment.
 It conserves resources and minimizes physical and visual pollution throughout the lifecycle of the product.

-#### 10. Good design is as little design as possible
+10. **Good design is as little design as possible**
     Less, but better – because it concentrates on the essential aspects, and the products are not burdened with non-essentials.
     Back to purity, back to simplicity.

-> Perfection is achieved, not when there is nothing more to add, but when there
-> is nothing left to take away.
-> — Antoine de Saint-Exupery

 ## Design Requirements

+Dieter Rams is known for his minimalist and functional design philosophy, which emphasizes simplicity, usability, and clarity.
+A UI for the web would likely incorporate these principles in the following ways:

-* Identify areas of volatility and encapsulate their effects
+* Identify areas of volatility and encapsulate their effects.
 * Identify the minimum amount of components that can satisfy most designs.
 * Must be unobtrusive to leave room for the designer's self-expression.
 * Must be easy to update, maintain, modify, adapt, customize, and change with minimum effort.
 * Must follow the [80/20 principle](https://jacobxperez.github.io/blog/post/heuristic/the-80-20-principle/),
 which indicates that 80 percent of the effects come from 20 percent of the causes.
+* The design would have a minimalist layout with a focus on simplicity and clarity.
+The layout would be clean, uncluttered, and easy to navigate.
+* The color palette would be limited to a few colors, with a focus on neutral colors such as white, gray, and black.
+This would help to create a sense of simplicity and elegance.
+* Typography would be a key element of the design, with a focus on legibility and readability.
+Sans-serif fonts would be used, with a limited number of font weights and sizes.
+* The UI would incorporate functional elements such as buttons, forms, and menus in a way that is intuitive and easy to use.
+These elements would be designed to be visually unobtrusive, with a focus on their functionality rather than their visual appearance.
+* The design would be consistent across all pages and elements of the website, creating a cohesive and unified user experience.
+This would be achieved through the use of consistent typography, layout, and color scheme.
+* The overall design would be focused on the user experience, with an emphasis on making the website easy and enjoyable to use.
+This would be achieved through the use of intuitive navigation, clear calls-to-action, and a focus on user needs.

 ## Bug Reports